 Alese Campbell, CPA, started her career with Touche Ross, now Deloitte, as a staff auditor and moved on to become a successful entrepreneur for 14 years, owning two convenience store franchises.
 She followed her entrepreneurial path to serve as the director of the Small Business Development Center at the College of Lake County, a program is designed to assist prospective and current entrepreneurs jump-start or expand their business.
 Currently, Campbell is the executive director of the GLMV Chamber of Commerce, a 500-member orgnaization serving the communities of Green Oaks, Libertyville, Mundelein, and Vernon Hills.
 Campbell earned her MBA from North Park University.

 Christa Diefenbach has worked for over 15 years in development, communications, and event management for nonprofits that range in size from small to multi-million dollar institutions.
 She launched successful major gift campaigns at two human services organizations, raising over a million dollars through major gifts and grants.
-She currently serves as associate director of the Axelson Center for Nonprofit Management, Chicago’s premier nonprofit leadership development organization.
-At the Center, she teaches nonprofit management workshops, organizes educational programs, and leads all grant writing and marketing activities.
-Diefenbach is also the director of the University’s Nonprofit Leadership Alliance program, where she helps to educate the next generation of nonprofit leaders.
-She earned her MBA from North Park University.
+She earned her MBA from North Park University and previously served as the associate director at the Axelson Center for Nonprofit Management.

 Judith DonorIndependent Consultant